This post may contain affiliate links. Read my full disclosure policy.

 If you were wondering about the quote, it’s from a person I don’t know, Marci, who has this as her tagline on Insight Timer.
 Insight timer is a meditation app, full of great resources to help one meditate if so inclined.
 It also connects you with other people near you and around the world who are meditating at the same time as you.
 Kinda neat.

-Marci, I don’t know anything about you, only that you live near me in Spokane, and that sometimes we meditate at the same time.
+Marci, I don’t know anything about you, only that you live near me in Spokane and that sometimes we meditate at the same time.
 Your tagline pops up and it has been such a gift to me.
 So thank you Marci, for sharing your beautiful light into this world and I hope somehow this finds you.

-Roasted Cauliflower Pasta with Lemon and Garlic
+Roasted Cauliflower Pasta Recipe

 - Prep Time: 10